 Set or change permissions for a public folder

-In the Folder Pane, right-click the public folder for which you want to set permissions, and then click Properties.
+In the Folder Pane, right-click the public folder to set permissions, and then click Properties.

 On the Permissions tab, under Permissions, choose a permissions level from the list.

 Permissions descend from Owner, with all the rights, to Contributor, with the fewest rights.

 After you choose a permissions level, you can fine-tune the permissions by selecting buttons or checking and unchecking boxes.
 If you do that, the Permission Level for the user or group will change to Custom.